-Comment # Date Received Name Category Subcategories Text Comment # Date Neceived Ivanie Category Juncategories ECONOMIC DEVELOPMENT -On page 63 it mentions, "Economic Development Policy 3.2.
+Comment # Date Received Name Category Subcategories Text ECONOMIC DEVELOPMENT -On page 63 it mentions, "Economic Development Policy 3.2.
 Promote increased broadband internet service as a necessary public utility."
-I support this wholeheartedly and think that this won't be achieved until governments challenge large communications firms and their monopoly hold over such public needs.
-We can have public water districts, surely, we could have broadband internet as an offering.
-We currently have fiber lines a stone's throw from where I live but running that last bit of line into our home would cost \$5000 per KPUD.
+I support this wholeheartedly and think that this won't be achieved until governments challenge large communications firms a water districts, surely, we could have broadband internet as an offering.
+We currently have fiber lines a stone's throw from wh \$5000 per KPUD.
 That is beyond what most can afford to pay.
-78 3 2/19/2024 Doug Hayman Economic Development Element Economic Development -On page 65 the stated goal is, "Economic Development Policy 6.2.
-Work towards ensuring all socioeconomic demographics have access to housing in Kitsap."
+Economic Formersia -On page 65 the stated goal is, "Economic Development Policy 6.2.
+Work towards ensuring all socioeconomic demographics have access to housing in Kitsap.
 We can never achieve this if the majority of development in the county is high-end homes beyond what most can afford.
-Stop permitting unaffordable homes and do what it takes to meet the housing needs.
+Stop 78 3 2/19/2024 Doug Hayman Development Element Economic Development housing needs.
 PARKS, RECREATION AND OPEN SPACES (PROS) -page 115 on accessible open spaces and trails, "This work must also align with regional strategies including Vision 2050 and the Regional Open Space Conservation Plan.
-These plans aim to protect and enhance a diverse range of public and private open spaces, including urban and rural areas, to provide essential economic, recreational, cultural, aesthetic, and ecological services.
-These plans emphasize equitable access to open spaces and, to achieve this, propose strategies like integrating open space conservation into planning at all levels, protecting crucial habitats, enhancing urban open spaces, building a regional trail network, and restoring high-value habitat areas."
+The private open spaces, including urban and rural areas, to provide essential economic, recreational, cultural, aesthetic, and ecolo and, to achieve this, propose strategies like integrating open space conservation into planning at all levels, protecting crucial h network, and restoring high-value habitat areas."
 An essential way to achieve at least part of this goal is to give up on expensive routes through hilly heritage parks.
-This money would be better spent connecting various locations like Kingston, Hansville, Suquamish and so on with safe, direct trails for all and not just some small group of elite bicycle riders.
-The so-called "String of Pearls" needs to be seen for what it is/was, a marketing push by Olympic Property Group (now Raydient) to add value to their properties by stringing them together (and not a plan to string the public along).
-To truly provide wheelchair accessible pathways, it would take a lot more money to do these over hilly terrain than along side existing roadways.
+This money Hansville, Suquamish and so on with safe, direct trails for all and not just some small group of elite bicycle riders.
+The so-called push by Olympic Property Group (now Raydient) to add value to their properties by stringing them together (and not a plan to pathways, it would take a lot more money to do these over hilly terrain than along side existing roadways.
 79 2/19/2024 Doug Hayman Parks Element Land Use CLIMATE CHANGE -page 155 "Climate Change Policy 11.7.
-Protect and restore riparian vegetation to improve resilience of streams by reducing erosion, providing shade, regulating temperature, and enhancing other indicators."
+Protect and restore riparian vegetation to improve resilience of streams by reducing erosion, pro indicators."
 Do this by making use of Riparian Management Zones for stream buffers using Site Potential Tree Height guidelines.
-Climate Change Also on page 155, "Climate Change Strategy 11.d.
-Take early action to eliminate or control non-native invasive-species, especially where they threaten native species or ecosystem function."
-This should include an emphasis on English ivy removal.
-It is currently only a class C invasive per one employee with the county.
-It threatens trees that we're striving to protect that are so critical to riparian zones, habitat, shading and carbon sequestration.
-80 2/19/2024 Doug Hayman Element Environmental
+Also on page 155, "Climate Change Strategy 11.d.
+Take early action to eliminate or control non-native invasive-species, especially where they the This should include an emphasis on English ivy removal.
+It is currently only a class C invasive per one employee with the countr riparian zones, habitat, shading and carbon sequestration.
+80 2/19/2024 Doug Hayman Climate Change Element Environmental 0 2/15/2024 Doug nayman ns and their monopoly hold over such public needs.
+We can have public where I live but running that last bit of line into our home would cost ap." op permitting unaffordable homes and do what it takes to meet the hese plans aim to protect and enhance a diverse range of public and cological services.
+These plans emphasize equitable access to open spaces al habitats, enhancing urban open spaces, building a regional trail ney would be better spent connecting various locations like Kingston, lled "String of Pearls" needs to be seen for what it is/was, a marketing in to string the public along).
+To truly provide wheelchair accessible providing shade, regulating temperature, and enhancing other threaten native species or ecosystem function."
+Inty.
+It threatens trees that we're striving to protect that are so critical to